TrellixVulnTeam/GLUE-Playground_PHES/readme.md

 ## Get Started
 To run the code more conveniently, I wrote some shell scripts for installation, training and testing.
 The steps to use install the environment, training the model and testing are shown below.
+PS, since the finetuned models are quite large, I only put the model of MT-DNN in the zip.
+Please contact me if you need the model of finetuned BERT.

 ### Prerequisite
 1. BERT
    ```bash